History of South Mimms services

 South Mimms became the first service area on the M25, with new facilities opening on 6 June 1987 at 1pm.
 Prime Minister Margaret Thatcher (who had cut the ribbon for the M25) attended a ceremony here.
 A refurbished 26-pump filling station had opened in December 1986, which was expected to become one of the busiest in Britain.

 BP chose to the lease the main amenity building (designed for cars and coaches) to Hanson's Welcome Break.
 In 1986, Welcome Break was taken over by Trusthouse Forte, who decided to brand it up as one of their own service areas.
-The building was compared to a supermarket from the outside, and an airport lounge from the inside.
+The outside of the building was compared to a supermarket: it was a brick building with a pyramid-shaped roof, and red frames around the glass doorway.

 Less than a year after Forte had decided to brand South Mimms under their own name, they then decided to change all Trusthouse Forte service areas to Welcome Break.
 A Little Chef was added, as well as a drugstore and a bureau de change.
 The main restaurant had a counter service which issued numbers, so that the food could be cooked to order.